 Australian grown pyrethrum is established from seed from late winter each year, with an approximate 14-18-month wait until first harvest.
 Come the following December and the start of the Australian summer, matured pyrethrum daisies bloom in a single flush of white flowers.

-The all-natural insecticide active ingredient, Pyrethrins, is extracted from the flower seeds (achenes) found in the dried flower heads using a proprietary process that does not alter the natural makeup of the Pyrethrins in any way, shape, or form.
+The natural insecticide active ingredient, Pyrethrins, is extracted from the flower seeds (achenes) found in the dried flower heads using a proprietary process that does not alter the natural makeup of the Pyrethrins.